-Are you suspicious that Microsoft Exchange is blocking your emails?
-If you're looking for a site to check if your IP address are on Microsoft's blacklist – look no further: Microsoft Exchange's blocklist is privately maintained so you can't query it directly.
-However, we'll show you how to find out if your emails are being blocked by Microsoft and how to request removal from the Microsoft blacklist.
+Are you suspicious that you are on Microsoft Exchange’s blacklist is blocking your emails?
+If you’re looking for a site to check if your IP address are on Microsoft’s blacklist – look no further: Microsoft Exchange’s blacklist is privately maintained so you can’t query it directly.
+However, we’ll show you how to check if you are on Microsoft’s blacklist and if you are, how to request removal from the Microsoft blacklist.

 This article only applies to email blocked by Microsoft’s Hosted Exchange.
 You’ll need to check this article to learn more about blacklist issues with Microsoft Hotmail.com or Microsoft msn.com email services.

 As with all of our articles on email blacklist management – we assume you are being a responsible email netizen and not sending spam.
 And we also assume you’re probably an Email administrator or IT dude (or ‘dudette’?).
 If you’re an individual and you’re having email delivery issues, you’ll probably need the help of your IT team to get access to some of the information here or better yet – send them to this link directly.

 Because Microsoft’s Hosted Exchange blacklist is private – neither you nor a blacklist monitoring service can pro-actively monitor it to see if your emails are being blocked.
 The only way to find out if you’re blocked is by checking your email server log files (see next section), or waiting until your users or recipients complain.

 Microsoft Hosted Exchange and ‘Bigfish.com’.
 You also need to know that ‘bigfish.com’ is the email server domain used by Microsoft for their Forefront Online Protection for Exchange (FOPE).
 For example, Office365 — Microsoft’s subscription-based version of Office, includes hosted Exchange.